 Want plans?
-Just save or print the image.
+Just save or print this image.

 Need more?
 Here’s a Google Sketchup based plan for this hive:

-I used the following criteria for a functional tbh:
+I used the following criteria for a functional top bar hive:

 - easily built